-Prerequisites: COUN 501 and permission of department Provides opportunities for in-depth study in an area of interest to the student and/or participation in an activity related to counseling and personnel services.

-COUN 700/Comprehensive Examination: Counseling

-Every candidate for a graduate degree must take a comprehensive examination that requires the candidate to synthesize and apply knowledge acquired throughout the program.
+Prerequisites: COUN 501 and permission of department Provides opportunities for in-depth study in an area of interest to the student and/or participation in an activity related to counseling and personnel services COUN 700/Comprehensive Examination: Counseling Prerequisite: Permission of department Every candidate for a graduate degree must take a comprehensive examination that requires the candidate to synthesize and apply knowledge acquired throughout the program.
 See the Department of Counselor Education's Student Manual for details.

-CURR 514/Curriculum Theory and Practice

-This course examines curriculum and assessment through theoretical and practical lenses.
+CURR 514/Curriculum Theory and Practice This course examines curriculum and assessment through theoretical and practical lenses.
 Emphasis is place on preparing educators to create and evaluate coherent, aligned, student-centered curriculum consistent with effective pedagogy.
 Students will develop understanding of how technology, assessment, and academic supports facilitate student progress and improve instruction.

-CURR 555/Advanced Study of Curriculum Development for Children and Adolescents

-Prerequisite: CURR 514 or permission from instructor A course designed to analyze, plan, develop and evaluate modern school curriculum.
-Emphasis will be placed on basis for decision making, processes for curriculum evaluation and improvement, and emerging developments in school curriculum
+CURR 555/Contextual Issues in Curriculum Development for Children and Adolescents Prerequisite: CURR 514 or permission from instructor A course designed to analyze, plan, develop and evaluate modern school curriculum.
+Emphasis will be placed on basis for decision making, processes for curriculum evaluation and improvement, and emerging developments in school curriculum.
 CURR 616/Curriculum Development in the Urban School 3 cr.
-Prerequisite: CURR 514

-Enables students to determine and apply skills, techniques, and understanding necessary to plan and implement a relevant curriculum for urban youth.

-CURR 635/Curriculum Change Strategies 3 cr.
-Prerequisite: CURR 514

-An examination of the process by which curriculum implementation and infusion occur.
+Prerequisite: CURR 514 Enables students to determine and apply skills, techniques, and understanding necessary to plan and implement a relevant curriculum for CURR 635/Curriculum Change Strategies 3 cr.
+Prerequisite: CURR 514 An examination of the process by which curriculum implementation and infusion occur.
 An investigation of a number of organizational development (OD) models and their application to curriculum implementation and infusion.

-DFHH 522/Assistive Listening Devices and Auditory Management of Deaf/Hard of Hearing Individuals 3 cr.

-Prerequisite: none, SLP 340 is recommended

-Through readings, field trips, interviews with deaf and hard of hearing students, class discussion, and independent research, the course will explore the basic elements of assistive listening devices, cochlear implants, and aural habilitation as they apply to the education of deaf and hard of hearing children.
+DFHH 522/Assistive Listening Devices and Auditory Management of Deaf/ Hard of Hearing Individuals Prerequisite: none, SLP 340 is recommended Through readings, field trips, interviews with deaf and hard of hearing students, class discussion, and independent research, the course will explore the basic elements of assistive listening devices, cochlear implants, and aural habilitation as they apply to the education of deaf and hard of hearing children.
 Topics include anatomy and physiology of speech and hearing mechanisms, auditory disorders, newborn screening, audiometric testing, hearing aids, assistive listening devices, cochlear implants, and auditory habilitation techniques.

-DFHH 530/Speech Development for the Deaf and Hard of Hearing
+DFHH 530/Speech Development for the Deaf and Hard of Hearing 3 cr.

 Techniques for developing and refining speech skills with students who are deaf and hard of hearing.
 Typical speech problems displayed by this population are highlighted along with various formal and informal assessment protocols.
 The use of technology and the delivery of speech services are also emphasized.

-DFHH 597/Special Topics in Deaf Education

-An advanced course devoted to an in-depth study of current or specialized topics selected by the faculty and approved by the department.

 DFHH 690/Student Teaching-Deaf and Hard of Hearing 6 cr.

-Prerequisite: Permission of the program coordinator

-A semester of field experience working in classes for the deaf and hard of hearing under the direction of cooperating teachers certified in education of the deaf and hard of hearing.
+Prerequisite: Permission of the program coordinator A semester of field experience working in classes for the deaf and hard of hearing under the direction of cooperating teachers certified in education of the deaf and hard of hearing.
 The student gradually assumes responsibility for planning, teaching, and directing the learning activities of the classes.

-DFHH 697/Independent Study Education of the Deaf and Hard of Hearing
+DFHH 697/Independent Study Education of the Deaf and Hard of Hearing 1-6 cr.

-By permission only

-In-depth independent exploration of a specific topic under the individual supervision of a faculty member.

-DFHH 700/Comprehensive Examination: Special Education

-All candidates for a graduate degree must take a comprehensive examination that requires the candidate to synthesize and apply knowledge acquired throughout the program and demonstrate that he/she has met New Jersey professional teaching standards and competencies in preparation for both elementary teaching and special education.

-ECED 504/Teaching Young Children
+By permission only In-depth independent exploration of a specific topic under the individual supervision of a faculty member.
+DFHH 700/Comprehensive Examination: Special Education All candidates for a graduate degree must take a comprehensive examination that requires the candidate to synthesize and apply knowledge acquired throughout the program and demonstrate that he/she has met New Jersey professional teaching standards and competencies in preparation for both elementary teaching and special education.
+ECED 504/Teaching Young Children 3 cr.